BryanLong14/bryan-tyler-collaborating-with-git/drills/version-3/README.md

 5. When you complete the process with working code, you should both submit the link to the repo.

 ## Tyler - You should both create an array of numbers in a Javascript file, if there isn't one.
 Write a funciton that multiplies them togehter. <br>
-## Bryan - Created a new HTML file.
+## Bryan - Created a new dogs.HTML file.
 Link to it from index.html<br>
-## Tyler - Edited an HTML file.
+## Tyler - Edited the dogs.HTML file.
 Add a paragraph about something you like.<br>
 ## Bryan - Created an array of objects.
-Each object should have a name and age.<br>
+Each object has a name and age.<br>
-## Tyler - Created a new directory.
+## Tyler - Created a new directory called newDir.
 Move at least one file into that directory.<br>
-## Bryan - Removed a file other than index.html.<br>
+## Bryan - Removed a file - dogs2.html.<br>
-## Tyler - Created a new CSS file.
+## Tyler - Created a new CSS file calledStyles2.
 Link to it from one of your HTML files.<br>
 ## Bryan - Edited an HTML file.
 Add a recipe that you like using lists.<br>
 ## Tyler - Wrote a function that generates a sum.<br>
 ## Bryan - Slacked my partner.
 We both edited five CSS properties. <br>